-Or, just head to the riverside to see tourists grinning for selfies and whatnot in the traditional dress.
+Or, just head to the riverside to see tourists grinning for selfies in the traditional dress.

 When you talk about Chinese customs and culture and tradition in a place like Xijiang, these kind of photos are firmly on the modern list.

 More tourists than locals.

 Firmly on the beaten path.

 Is it even primarily a residential village anymore?

 Enjoyed my two days there and am glad I went.

 Should you go?

 Just brush up on your travel photography skills beforehand.